 You have several full-bodied red wines here.

 The first is Toro from Argentina, and it’s full-bodied with lots of dark berry flavours.
 It would be great with grilled meats.
-The second is Villaberta Valpolicella from Italy, which I’d pair with a grilled steak or lamb.
+The second is Villa Annaberta Valpolicella Ripasso Superiore from Italy, which I’d pair with a grilled steak or lamb.

 What’s the right serving temperature for red wines?